maflcko/b-c-gui-translations-review/reviews/zh-Hant.md

         <source>New</source>
         <translation>新增 N</translation>

 YES
-The translation includes an extraneous "N" which is not present in the source and seems incorrect.
-The English word "New" should be translated simply as "新增".
+The translation is problematic.
+It includes an extraneous "N" after "新增", which is not correct and may have been mistakenly appended.
+The correct translation for "New" in Traditional Chinese ('zh-Hant') should simply be:

-Correct translation:
 新增

+So, the correct translation is:
+<translation>新增</translation>
 ```

 ```
         <source>Delete</source>
         <translation>刪除 D</translation>

 YES
-The translation contains an extraneous " D" character that is not present in the source text.
-It should simply be "刪除" without the trailing " D".
+The translation "刪除 D" includes an unnecessary "D" at the end, which is not present in the source and could confuse users.

 Correct translation:
 刪除
 ```